derbyparty/derby-login/README.md

   collection: 'auths', // db collection
   publicCollection: 'users', // projection of db collection
   passport: {}, // passportjs options
+  // Use bcrypt for pasword hashing.
+Defauls to `true`.
+  // If set to `false` then SHA-1 + salt will be used
+  bcrypt: true,
   strategies: { // passportjs strategies
     provider1: {
       strategy: require('passport-provider1').Strategy,